cyclus/cyclus.github.com/source/cep/cep17.rst

 *Functionality provided by these wrapper classes can grow organically as needs arise without affecting the core resource classes.*

+Part of the problem has been that some questions belong to the Material class, some belong to the composition class.
+And some can only be answered by using information from both.
+Another reason to use wrapper classes is that sometimes a user/dev might want to manipulate compositions, and other times they will want to manipulate materials - and many of those queries/operations have significant overlap that we don't want duplicated on both classes' implementations nor interfaces.
+Another reason is to help the classes be more modular/maintainable for the core developers.
+Some basic material/composition query/manipulation wrapper(s) can be made setting the stage for the further development of a "toolkit" for dealing with materials and compositions.
+External developers can easily create toolkits for others to use that don't even need to be a part of the Cyclus core.
+This makes it easier to ensure that material/composition inner workings remain pure and correct despite rapid or significant changes to the kitchen-sink API that will likely evolve.

 Specification
 ===============